apache/httpd-site/content/support.md

 source for information about the Apache httpd.
 The answers to your questions are probably there.

-The [Apache HTTP Server Users List](/lists.html#http-users) , or the Usenet groups listed on that same page, are great places to ask questions when you are willing to wait a few hours, or possibly a few days, for an answer.
+The [Apache HTTP Server Users List](/lists.html#http-users) is a great place to ask questions when you are willing to wait a few hours, or possibly a few days, for an answer.
 These lists are frequented by people intimately familiar with the Apache httpd, who are willing to address your questions.
-You are strongly encouraged to consult the [archives](http://httpd.markmail.org/) prior to asking a question.
+You are strongly encouraged to consult the [archives](https://lists.apache.org/list.html?users@httpd.apache.org) prior to asking a question.

 The `#httpd` channel on the